Samo Tikki/ Barnyard Millet Pattis

 - You can deep fry the tikki if you want to.
 Make sure the oil is hot enough before adding the tikki.
 Fry them till they are golden brown.

-- If you find the mixture is watery, you may have to add some amaranth flour.
+- If you find the mixture is too soft and not pliable, add some amaranth flour.

 Pin for later: